How to Extend the Life of Your ATV?

 Just like in a car, you want to be sure that your battery has enough charge to go about your day without cutting out on you.
 If your battery seems to run out fast or never charges fully when plugged into an electric charger, this would indicate a problem with the battery itself.

-Replacing batteries can be costly depending on which ATV brand and model you own so it is best practice to consult your local mechanic or dealer in order to get a timely assessment on what step needs to be taken next.
+Replacing batteries can be costly, depending on which ATV brand and model you own.
+Therefore, it is best practice to consult your local mechanic or dealer for a timely assessment of what steps need to be taken next.

 10) Pay Attention to the VVT (Variable Valve Timing):

 Most modern ATVs function with Variable Valve Timing technology.
-This means that the valves within the engine open and close at different times, depending on whether it is idling or accelerating.
-If you notice that there is a significant difference in the sound of your engine while idling versus accelerating, this may extend beyond a simple sputtering issue and extend into an issue with VVT itself.
+This means that the valves within the engine open and close at different times, depending on whether the vehicle is idling or accelerating.
+If you notice a significant difference in the sound of your engine while idling versus accelerating, this may extend beyond a simple sputtering issue and become an issue with VVT itself.
 This part is typically fixed by taking the ATV to a mechanic or dealer for further inspection and repair.

 11) Understand the Clutch:

-If you notice that your gears are slipping when sifting through them, this would indicate friction between the input shaft and the bearings.
-This can extend to other parts as well such as those involving hydraulic cylinders or those within the transmission.
-Replacing these parts will require skill so it is best practice to consult a mechanic before getting started on any such repairs yourself.
+If your gears slip when sifting through them, this indicates friction between the input shaft and the bearings.
+This can extend to other parts as well, such as hydraulic cylinders or those within the transmission.
+Replacing these parts will require skill, so it is best practice to consult a mechanic before starting on any such repairs yourself.

 12) Ensure the Coils Work in Unison:

-The coils function as electromagnets that are powered by the battery.
-When these electromagnets are charged, they extend to different parts of the engine and control certain functions such as opening valves or spark plugs.
-If you notice that your coils are not working in unison then this would extend beyond being a simple coil replacement issue and into an issue with VVT itself.
+The coils function as electromagnets powered by the battery.
+When these electromagnets are charged, they extend to different parts of the engine and control certain functions, such as opening valves or spark plugs.
+If you notice that your coils are not working in unison, then this would extend beyond being a simple coil replacement issue and into an issue with VVT itself.

 13) Watch Your Fuel injection:

-This part is known for its resistance to heat, humidity, moisture, etc. The short life span associated with fuel injectors can be attributed to poor maintenance practices on behalf of the owner so if you know that you have been neglecting fuel injections maintenance, consider having it replaced sooner rather than later when preventable repairs may cause extensive damage to the ATV.
+This part is known for its resistance to heat, humidity, moisture, etc. The short life span associated with fuel injectors can be attributed to poor maintenance practices on the part of the owner.
+If you know that you have been neglecting fuel injection maintenance, consider having it replaced sooner rather than later, when preventable repairs may cause extensive damage to the ATV.

 14) Keep Exhausts Rust-Free:

-The exhausts are usually made out of steel which means that it is susceptible to rusting over time.
+The exhausts are usually made of steel, which means they are susceptible to rusting over time.
 If you notice rust or corrosion on any parts of your exhaust, this would extend beyond needing a simple replacement and into an issue with VVT itself.

 15) Use Ball Bearings: